Reformatory district

 So Much Potential

-by Pflood, almost 2 years ago
+by Pflood, over 2 years ago

 I love the former Ontario Reformatory lands and feel they are vital, not only as accessible parkland for the community but also for their heritage value.
 I became aware of the work of Yorklands Green Hub several years ago as their vision for the land matched my own.
 I was very excited about their hope to preserve the OR lands for the public but also to keep the history of the site alive and use it as a focus for education and sustainability.
 I've been very impressed with the overwhelming support they've received from community members in all walks of...
 Continue reading